Search Engine Optimisation (SEO) has long been the backbone of online visibility. At its heart lies a simple yet crucial component: keywords

 Google and other search engines are increasingly focusing on understanding the intent behind a search query rather than just the specific words used.

-This means a shift from exact-match keywords to context and topic-based content.
+This means a shift from exact-match keywords broad keyword, to keyword variations for context and topic-based content.

 Enhanced Local SEO